Piedmont of North Carolina

 Carrie came in the front door.
 Jessie stopped sweeping the fireplace hearth.

-"Can I keep this?"
-Carrie asked.
-She held up a child's oak chair less than two and a half feet high, with a hoop back and spindle slats.
+“Can I keep this?”
+Carrie asked, holding up a two-and-a-half-foot-high child’s oak chair with a hoop back and spindle slats.

 “It’s junk,” Henry said.